-- a) Developing a positive attitude towards health and safety by encouraging the participation and involvement of employees in health and safety matters and visibly demonstrating a commitment to the achievement of high standards of health and safety within the service area. - b) Ensuring adequate resources are allocated to achieve a safe working environment, safe equipment and trained competent staff. - c) Ensuring all foreseeable hazards are identified and risk assessments made and recorded by a competent individual (where possible on the Corporate electronic incident reporting system RIVO).
+- a) Developing a positive attitude towards health, safety and wellbeing by encouraging the participation and involvement of employees in health, safety and wellbeing matters and visibly demonstrating a commitment to the achievement of high standards within the service area. - b) Ensuring adequate resources are allocated to achieve a safe working environment, safe equipment and trained competent staff. - c) Ensuring service specific procedures and high standards of working are produced based on guidance and corporate procedural standards created under this policy. - d) Having in place a risk assessment plan that ensure all foreseeable hazards are identified and all risk assessments are made and recorded by a competent individual on the corporate online safety management system Sphera (deviations from this are to be agreed with Health and Safety).
 Work is not to take place where a hazard has been noted and where no remedial action has been taken to reduce that risk to an acceptable level.
 Risk assessments are to be reviewed at regular intervals, if there is a reason to suspect that they are no longer valid or if there is a change to the circumstances to which they relate.
-Method statements recording a safe system of work must also be completed for tasks that pose a significant risk to health and safety - d) Implementing and maintaining a health and safety management system that will ensure the effective planning, organisation, control, monitoring and review of the preventative and protective measures necessary to eliminate or control risks and prevent accidents and ill health. - e) Heads of Service shall submit to the Chief Executive, Depute Chief Executive and the Corporate Health and Safety Manager, copies of any prosecutions, prohibition notices, improvement notices, notification of intention to serve improvement notices and/or notification of any contravention within 24 hours of their receipt. - f) Providing all employees with the necessary information, instruction, training and supervision necessary to enable them to discharge their individual safety responsibilities and to carry out their tasks in a safe manner.
-During the recruitment process, any health and safety responsibilities outlined for the post are to be documented and communicated to the candidates.
+Method statements/Safe Operating procedures recording a safe system of work must also be completed for tasks that pose a significant risk to health and safety - e) Implementing and maintaining a health and safety management system using a plan-docheck- act approach that will ensure the effective planning, organisation, control, monitoring and review of the preventative and protective measures necessary to eliminate or control risks and prevent accidents and ill health. - f) Heads of Service shall submit to the Chief Executive, Depute Chief Executive and the Health and Safety Manager, copies of any prosecutions, prohibition notices, improvement notices, notification of intention to serve improvement notices and/or notification of any contravention within 24 hours of their receipt. - g) Providing all employees with the necessary information, instruction, training and supervision necessary to enable them to discharge their individual safety responsibilities and to carry out their tasks in a safe manner.
+During the recruitment process, any health and safety responsibilities outlined for the post are to be documented and communicated to the candidates. - h) Ensure arrangements for consultation between management, trade union safety representatives and/or representatives of employee's safety.
+Each service shall convene a safety committee that shall meet at intervals appropriate to the needs of the service area/function and with agreement from Trade Unions.

-- g) Detailing arrangements for consultation between management, trade union safety representatives and/or representatives of employee's safety.
-Where it is appropriate to have safety committees, they should meet at intervals appropriate to the needs of the service area/function. - h) Ensuring that a health and safety plan is developed by each service which has realistic short and long term objectives, establishes performance standards and sets priorities. - i) Ensuring that a record of accidents, incidents and near misses at work are recorded in an appropriate manner on the Corporate electronic incident recording system (RIVO) - j) Ensuring the Chief Executive's policy statement has been read and understood by all managers and made available for employees. - k) Ensuring that there is sufficient emergency planning including first aid cover within each of the services locations covering all shifts and activities. - I) Providing adequate occupational health surveillance and monitoring in relation to the risk presented to employees.
+- Ensuring that a health and safety plan is developed and monitored by each service which has realistic short- and long-term objectives, establishes performance standards and sets priorities. - j) Ensuring that a record of accidents, incidents and near misses at work are recorded in an appropriate manner within required timescales on the online safety management system.
+(Sphera) - k) Ensuring the Chief Executive's policy statement is understood by all managers and is made available for employees. - I) Ensuring there is sufficient emergency planning including first aid cover within each of the services locations covering all shifts and activities. - m) Providing adequate occupational health surveillance and monitoring in relation to the risks presented to employees.